samuzora/samuzora.com/src/content/challs/hacktm-23-blog.md

       url: "https://github.com/samuzora/filedump/releases/download/hacktm-ctf-2023/hacktm-23-blog.zip"
 ---

-PHP deserialization to get RCE by calling arbitrary statements in SQLite engine and creating a fake database file, containing PHP webshell inside
+Using PHP deserialization, we craft an object that when extracted, exploits the provided SQLite database interface to create a new SQLite database file.
+This file contains our PHP webshell hence leading to RCE.